-Long on Demand, Short on Resources
+Public Sector: Long on Demand, Short on Resources

 For those still employed, pay rises capped at 1% have been in effect since 2013.
-In September 2017, Theresa May raised these caps for police officers (2%) and prison officers (1.6%) but these remain well below today’s rate of inflation.
+In September 2017, Theresa May raised these caps for police officers (2%) and prison officers (1.6%).
+But these remain well below today’s rate of inflation.
 (2.9%).
-The public sector again is forced to do more, with fewer, lower paid workers.
+The public sector again is forced to do more, with fewer, lower-paid workers.
 Unsurprisingly, morale across the public sector is at a low.

-Multi-faceted Regulatory Environment
+Multi-Faceted Regulatory Environment

 Another challenging aspect of the public sector is the stringent regulatory burden it faces.
 Taxpayer funding must be correctly accounted for at all times.
 Public sector companies from across the board manage sprawling asset portfolios.
-Including property, vehicles, IT, specialised plant and equipment, software licenses and of course, direct funds.
+Including property, vehicles, IT, specialised plant and equipment.
+As well as software licenses and of course, direct funds.

 Cost Efficiency Expectations

-Asset Management Resources, a provider of asset inventory services, states that “After 14 years of experience, AMR has repeatedly found that 65 percent of fixed asset data is incomplete, inaccurate, or altogether missing, while 10 percent to 30 percent of fixed assets are no longer owned.”
+Asset Management Resources, a provider of asset inventory services, states that “After 14 years of experience, AMR has repeatedly found that 65% of fixed asset data is incomplete, inaccurate, or altogether missing, while 10% to 30% of fixed assets are no longer owned.”

-Implementing asset management software, whether physical assets or software assets, brings savings across the board.
-“Ghost” assets on the books, poorly calculated depreciation, unused software licenses — common issues across public and private companies, which can be eliminated with asset management.
+Implementing asset management tools, whether physical assets or software assets, brings savings across the board.
+“Ghost” assets on the books, poorly calculated depreciation, unused software licenses.
+These are common issues across public and private companies, which can be eliminated with asset management.